 These arrangements allow one person to get up and go about their business without disturbing the person still asleep.

-Here's a space efficient layout with a standard sized bath and a good sized dressing room with room for a dressing table.
+Here's a space efficient master bedroom floor plan with a standard sized bath and a good sized dressing room with room for a dressing table.
 The bedroom is exactly that - the bedroom.